John Hora

 John Charles Hora (February 16, 1940 – February 9, 2021) was an American cinematographer and actor.

-Career
+Life and career

+Hora was born in Pasadena in 1940; his father was an amateur still photographer, and his grandfather ran an photography studio in Missouri.

-Hora worked with director Joe Dante in numerous films, including The Howling in 1981, Twilight Zone: The Movie in 1983, Gremlins in 1984 and its 1990 sequel, Gremlins 2: The New Batch, Explorers in 1985, and Matinee in 1993.
-He also served as a cinematographer for Michael Jackson's 1988 film Moonwalker and as the pilot for the television series Eerie, Indiana.
+As a cinematographer, Hora worked with director Joe Dante in numerous films.
+He also served as cinematographer for Michael Jackson's 1988 film Moonwalker and for the pilot for the television series Eerie, Indiana.

-As an actor, Hora performed in Dante's film Innerspace (1987).
-He later appeared in Honey, I Blew Up the Kid (1992), the sequel to Honey, I Shrunk the Kids.
-Hora also worked as the director of photography for Honey, I Blew Up the Kid.
+As an actor, Hora performed in Dante's film Innerspace, and later appeared in Honey, I Blew Up the Kid (Which he also worked as the director of photography).

-Later, Hora worked for The Los Angeles Film School and as secretary for the American Society of Cinematographers.
+Hora also worked for The Los Angeles Film School and as secretary for the American Society of Cinematographers.
 In May 2005 he was honored by the magazine American Cinematographer.

+Death

-Hora died of heart failure on February 9, 2021, at age 80.
+Hora died unexpectedly from heart failure on February 9, 2021, in Los Angeles, California.
+He was 80 years old.